anvilistas/anvil-extras/docs/guides/modules/popover.rst

 .. function:: dismiss_on_outside_click(dismiss=True)

-    by default if you click outside of a popover the popover will close.
+    By default, if you click outside of a popover the popover will close.
 This behaviour can be overridden globally by calling this function.
 It can also be set per popover using the ``auto_dismiss`` argument.
     Note that popovers will always be dismissed when the page is scrolled.
 This prevents popovers from appearing in weird places on the page.

+.. function:: dismiss_on_scroll(dismiss=True)

+    By default, if you scroll the popover will close.
+This behaviour can be overridden globally by calling this function.
+It can also be set per popover using the ``dismiss_on_scroll`` argument.
+    Note that popovers will not scroll with their parents by default since they are fixed on the body of the page.
+    If you use this method it should be combined with either, setting the default container to something other than ``"body"``.

+.. function:: set_default_container(selector_or_element)

+    The default container is ``"body"``.
+This is used since it prevents overflow issues with popovers nested in the anvil component hierarchy.
+    However, it does prevent popovers from scrolling with their attached elements.
+    If you want your popovers to scroll with their popper element, either change this setting globally or use the ``container`` argument per popover.

 .. function:: set_default_max_width(width)